 Most women assume that if they had no problem conceiving once, they won't have trouble again.
-But secondary infertility (commonly described as the inability to get pregnant after having had at least one child without fertility assistance) may be as common as primary infertility.
+But secondary infertility (defined as the inability to get pregnant after having had at least one child without fertility assistance) may be as common as primary infertility.
 The latest data from the National Survey of Family Growth estimates that more than 1.5 million married women in the United States ages 44 and younger are infertile—defined as not getting pregnant after 12 months of unprotected sex—and more than half of those women are mothers already.

 Secondary infertility hides in plain sight because many women feel too guilty to talk about it, says Judy Becerra, supervisor of counseling at the Colorado Center for Reproductive Medicine (CCRM).
 "People with secondary infertility may feel that they're being greedy by wanting a second and that they don't deserve the sympathy of other women."

 That's a feeling Jen Noonan could relate to when she first entered a CCRM support group for infertile women.
 "I was always the only one who had a child already," she remembers.
 "I would mention the miscarriages I'd had before I would ever say I had another child."
 (She finally had a second child at age 37, after two years of struggling to conceive.)

 The pain of women who can't have a second child shouldn't be dismissed, says Catherine Birndorf, MD, a reproductive psychiatrist in New York City: "If your narrative is 'I come from four kids and I wanted three kids,' you may feel as much pain as someone who's never had a child."